Revou-FSSE-Oct25/milestone-1-amaierr/README.md

     In this section I will tell you more information about me such :
     - My background
     - My university
-    - What have I done
+    - What have I done before

 3. Section 3 : Project
-    In this section, I will display overview of projects that I've built
+    In this section, I will display overview of projects that I've built.

 4. Section 4 : Contact Me
     In this section there will be form that you can fill to give me contact about yourself, so I can contact you further.